-Several jurisdictions, including Miami, Orlando, and Tampa, have passed benefits for domestic partners.
+Several jurisdictions, including Miami, Orlando, and Tampa, passed protections for domestic partners.

 GROUPS ACTIVELY WORKING ON MARRIAGE: